 With the COVID-19 pandemic sweeping the world and the Australian Government urging people to stay indoors and self-isolate, self-care has never been more important.

-Thanks to the media, we all know what self-isolation is (if not there’s a guide here) but what exactly is self-care?
+Thanks to the media, we all know what self-isolation is but what exactly is self-care?

 Self-care is the actions we take in order to relieve stress and restore our mental and physical wellbeing.
 The ways in which we revitalise and maintain our health vary from person to person, for example where one person might like to hit the gym daily, another may like to experiment with cooking recipes.